tinygo-org/tinyhci/README.md

 # TinyGo Integration Tests

 Used to test actual hardware connections for microcontrollers.
+It is intended to provide smoke test implementations that exercise the basic functionality for each kind of hardware interface for each supported microcontroller.

 Currently implemented integration tests for:

 - Adafruit ItsyBitsy-M4
+- Arduino Nano33-IoT

 ## How it works

-The makefile compiles the test code, flashes it onto the connected microcontroller board, and then connects to the microcontroller serial port.
+The makefile compiles the test code, flashes it onto the connected board, and then connects to the microcontroller serial port.
 The test program waits for a keypress to be detected on the serial port, and then runs thru the hardware integration tests, outputting the results back out to the serial port.

 ```
 $ make test-itsybitsy-m4